Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Introduction

 By the work of Markoff and Hurwitz, positive integer solutions to this equation govern successive minima of indefinite binary quadratic forms and poorly approximable irrational numbers (see \cite{Markoff1} and \cite{Markoff2} for Markoff's work on quadratic forms, and \cite{BombieriContinuedFracs} and \cite{CasselsMarkoff} for connections to Diophantine approximation).
 This equation has an extremely rich group of symmetries, prominently including the Vieta involutions, which are given by

 These involutions arise by fixing the values of two variables, treating the equation as quadratic in the third variable, and swapping the two roots thereof.\footnote{In addition to the Vieta involutions, one can of course also permute the coordinates of solutions to the equation, or negate two of the three coordinates of a solution.
-However, the Vieta involutions are the most significant symmetries---they generate a finite index normal subgroup isomorphic to $(\mathbb{Z}/2\mathbb{Z}) *(\mathbb{Z}/2\mathbb{Z}) *(\mathbb{Z}/2\mathbb{Z})$ of the full group of symmetries.} Starting from the root solution $(1, 1, 1)$, all solutions to (\ref{Markoff}) in positive integers may be generated by applying a sequence of Vieta involutions, giving them a tree structure, depicted up to permutations in Figure \ref{MarkoffTree}.
+However, the Vieta involutions are the most significant symmetries---they generate a finite index normal subgroup isomorphic to $(\mathbb{Z}/2\mathbb{Z}) *(\mathbb{Z}/2\mathbb{Z}) *(\mathbb{Z}/2\mathbb{Z})$ (a free product of three copies of $\mathbb{Z}/2\mathbb{Z}$, cf. \cite{elHuti}, Theorem 1) of the full group of symmetries.} Starting from the root solution $(1, 1, 1)$, all solutions to (\ref{Markoff}) in positive integers may be generated by applying a sequence of Vieta involutions, giving them a tree structure, depicted up to permutations in Figure \ref{MarkoffTree}.
 In modern language, if $\Gamma=\langle V_1, V_2, V_3\rangle,$ then $\Gamma$ acts freely and transitively on $\mathcal{M}(\mathbb{Z}_{>0})$.
-There are a number of classical questions about the solutions to the Markoff equation, prominently including Fr\"obenius' Uniqueness Conjecture (see \cite{Frobenius}, as well as \cite{Aigner} for a survey of topics related to this conjecture): does the largest coordinate of a solution to (\ref{Markoff}) in positive integers determine the values of the remaining two coordinates?
+There are a number of classical questions about the solutions to the Markoff equation, prominently including Frobenius' Uniqueness Conjecture (see \cite{Frobenius}, as well as \cite{Aigner} for a survey of topics related to this conjecture): does the largest coordinate of a solution to (\ref{Markoff}) in positive integers determine the values of the remaining two coordinates?